 Whether you’ve been driving all the way to Greece on your own or have gotten a rental car in Athens, the Ionians are probably your most nearby paradise.
 If you ask us the Ionians are still a bit of an underrated part of Greece, while its architecture often resembles the one at the famous islands in the Cyclades and its beaches are more pristine and often more nudity friendly as well.

 Zakynthos has one unofficial nude beach and it’s not the most inviting one either.
-Reports complain about graffiti saying “kill the gays”, which is not really what you’re looking for during a relaxed naturist holiday.
-Nevertheless this beach is often frequented by naked travellers so you’ll rarely feel alone.
+Reports complain about graffiti saying “kill the gays”, which is not really what you’re looking for during a relaxed naturist holiday in Greece.
+Nevertheless, this beach is often frequented by naked travelers so you’ll rarely feel alone.

 Tucked away in the beautiful Vassilikos area of Zakynthos you will find one of the prettiest places on the island.
 Have a relaxed naked holiday at the Naturist Panorama Hotel and enjoy the nearby natural marine park.
-The hotel has 31 rooms, 3 apartments and a bungalow.
-There’s a swimming pool, an outdoor jacuzzi and a restaurant/bar.
+The hotel has 31 rooms, 3 apartments, and a bungalow.
+There are a swimming pool, an outdoor jacuzzi, and a restaurant/bar.

 ➡️ Click Here to check availability and rates at Naturist Panorama Hotel

 None of the nude beaches at Kefalonia island are official but several of them are well known to be frequented by the naked traveler.
 Kanali beach is certainly one of those.
-The beach is divided in the south and north part and on both sides naturists can be found.
+The beach is divided into the south and north part and on both sides, naturists can be found.

 ➡️ Click Here to read the Naked Wanderings review of Mounda beach